Program Admission Deadlines

 - Attainment of a 2.35 overall Grade Point Average (We average all college/university credits from every institution the applicant has attended)

-- Completion of all, or nearly all, General Education requirements (Student may be missing 2 General Education courses at the time of BSW application, but these must not include the MATH (QA) or Writing (WR2) requirements)
+- Completion of all, or nearly all, General Education requirements (Student may be missing 2 General Education courses at the time of beginning the Program, but these must not include the MATH (QA) or Writing (WR2) requirements)

 - Completion or registration of BSW pre-major course requirements.
-All pre-major courses must be completed with a grade of C or better and must have been completed within the last ten years.
+All pre-major courses must be completed with a grade of C or better by the time an applicant begins the BSW Program.
+All prerequisites must have been completed within the last ten years.
 These courses are:

-- SW 1010 Social Work and Social Welfare: The Profession and Institution (Students completing program prerequisites at SLCC must take SW 1010 and SW 2650 at SLCC to fulfill this requirement)
+- SW 1010 Social Work and Social Welfare: The Profession and Institution (Students completing program prerequisites at SLCC: Prior to spring 2021 must take SW 1010 and SW 2650 or Starting spring 2021 take SW 1010 to fulfill this requirement)

 - SOC 1010 Introduction to Sociology